tcornl/vue3-spa-template/README.md

-# Vue3 Single-page Application Template (vue3-spa-template)
+# Vue3 Single-page Application Template

 vue3-spa-template is a GitHub template repository for quickly starting new Vue.js single-page application projects.

-Visit the project's [Wiki](https://github.com/tcornl/vue3-spa-template/wiki) for more information and https://tcornl.github.io/vue3-spa-template/#/ to view the lastest version hosted on GitHub Pages.
+Visit the project's [Wiki](https://github.com/tcornl/vue3-spa-template/wiki) for more information and https://tcornl.github.io/vue3-spa-template/#/ to view the latest release hosted on GitHub Pages.

 ## Overview